 LASIK does a great job correcting fixed focus imperfections of the eye (nearsightedness, farsightedness, astigmatism).
 You will likely do very well with LASIK if you meet the following criteria:

 - Between the ages of 20 and 55

 - Have nearsightedness up to about -9.00, with or without astigmatism up to about -5.00

 - Have corneas of normal thickness and curvature

 - Do not have keratoconus or some other corneal pathology

 How Can I Prepare for Treatment?

 Wear Your Glasses.
 Bring your most current pair of glasses with you.
 Should you wear contact lenses to your appointment, please bring your contact lens case, as you will be asked to remove them.

 1-Hour Visit.
-Plan on being at our office for approximately two hours.
+Plan on being at our office for approximately one hour.